aws-samples/aws-secure-environment-accelerator/docs/installation/index.md

     2. On the next state machine execution, resources blocked by limits should be deployed (i.e. additional VPC's and Endpoints)
     3. If more than 2 days elapses without the limits being increased, on the next state machine execution, they will be re-requested

+### 1.3.1.
+Known Installation Issues

+- Standalone Accelerator v1.1.6 and v1.1.7 may experience a state machine failure when attempting to deploy Guardduty in at least one random region.
+Simply rerun the State Machine.
+This is resolved in v1.1.8.
+- Standalone Accelerator versions prior to v1.1.8 required manual creation of the core ou and moving the master AWS account into it before running the State Machine.
+If this step is missed, once the SM fails, simply move the master account into the auto-created core ou and rerun the SM.
+This is resolved in v1.1.8.

-# Accelerator Basic Operation
+# 2. Accelerator Basic Operation

-### 2.5.
+### 2.0.1.
 How do I add new AWS accounts to my AWS Organization?

 - We offer two options and both can be used in the same deployment: